Gardening Tips: Planting Sunflower Seeds

 While it's typically planted for it's ornamental qualities some people also plant sunflowers so visiting birds will have something to eat.
 In fact, you'll often see a row of sunflowers in a garden to keep the birds away from the corn.

-Line a country lane, put a border around your vegetable garden or plant them along your fence.
+Line a country lane, put a border around your vegetable garden, screen an unsightly area, or plant them along your fence.

-These Ferry-Morse Mammoth Sunflower seeds are guaranteed to grow and they'll reach heights of up to 12 feet tall!
+These Ferry-Morse Giant Sunflower seeds are guaranteed to grow and they'll reach heights of up to 16 feet tall!
+The stems are very sturdy and they need to be to support the large blooms.

-The bloom in 75 to 90 days producing flowers up to a foot in diameter.
+The bloom in 75 to 90 days producing flowers up to ten inches in diameter.